AP-007/Java-Design-Patterns/DesignPatterns.md

 Creational design patterns deals with problems related to object creation.
 Singleton, Factory, Abstract-Factory, Builder and Prototype are some of the commonly used Creational design patterns

 **Singleton** is used when we want to restrict object creation to only one single instance.
 Exactly one single object of a Singleton can be created.
-The concept can be more generalized to restrict the instantiation to a certain no of objects
+The concept can be more generalized to restrict the instantiation to a certain no of objects.

+**Factory** pattern transfers the responsibility of object creation from the client class to a factory class.
+Based on the parameters provided to it, a factory method instantiates and returns the respective object without exposing the object creation logic to the client.